msinton/random/Scala-3/blog.md

 5. Implicits pose challenges for tooling.
 The set of available implicits depends on context, so command completion has to take context into account.

-If you've been writing Scala for a while you may have learnt the common use cases for implicits and are happy with them as they are, but for newcommers, learning Scala can become a mountain to climb.
+If you've been writing Scala for a while you may have learnt the common use cases for implicits and are happy with them as they are, but for newcomers, learning Scala can become a mountain to climb.

-This section could easily be a whole blog post by itself, for that reason I will only give a brief summary of the new syntax.
+This section could easily be a whole blog post by itself, for that reason I will only give a brief summary of some of the new syntax.

 ### `given`